vincentlogic/MindCrafterAI/docs/roadmap.md

 - No need to run anything; writing the idea is the outcome.
 - Capture how the CLI flows feel—note the commands you would try next so the next commit can build toward a scheduler.
 - Track how the JSON journal feels after each log command so the next session can build around importing or syncing that file.
+- Keep `docs/cli_usage.md` in hand; each evening compare the actual command with the written notes so the log stays believable.